On the link of Lipschitz normally embedded sets: Preliminaries

 \begin{definition} Let $X\subset \R^n$ be a subset.
-Let us denote the collection of the path connected components of $X$ by $\pi_0(X)$.
-If $X$ is a path connected set, we define $d_0(X)=1$ and if $X$ is not a path connected set, we define
+Let us denote the collection of the path-connected components of $X$ by $\pi_0(X)$.
+If $X$ is a path-connected set, we define $d_0(X)=1$ and if $X$ is not a path-connected set, we define

 where $d(Y,Z)=\inf \{\|y-z\|;\,y\in Y\mbox{ and } z\in Z\}$. \end{definition}